Sugandhi13/help-me/README.md

     <IMG src="static/images/readme_images/webpagewithuserlogin/querypagewithunapprovedquerydisplay.png" alt="queries_asked_view"/>
 </details>

 - If the user press the delete button then a popup will appear to re-confirm the users choice to delete the query asked.
-An authonticated user can delete any old queries asked by him as well.
+An authonticated user can delete any old queries asked by them as well.
 But, the user can not delete any query asked by the other users.

 <details>
     <summary>Query Delete Popup</summary>